Durlov1603025/Project-CSE-3200/README.md

 Then the other Bluetooth module is connected to another Arduino.
 The Bluetooth module is connected to the Arduino as follows:
 	     1. The VCC of the Bluetooth module is connected to Arduino 5v.
-             2. Ground is given to ground of Arduino.
+             2. Ground is given to ground of Arduino.\n
 	     3. The RXD is connected to the TX of Arduino.
 After making the connection between the other bluetooth module and Arduino, I wrote some codes that are included in "other_BluetoothModlue.ino"